As of November 2020, I have observed 227 bird species in Alaska. All but three (which are noted in the list below) have been observed in Sitka.

 Finding Birding Connections – May 2005 through October 2006:

 The Red Knot I photographed on May 6th, 2005 was the first bird I found as a result of connections I had made because of birds.
-On the prior day I had found a couple of species I thought might be unusual (Hudsonian Godwit, Pacific Golden-Plover) and called Marge Ward and Marlys Tedin (who I had met at the prior Christmas Bird Count).
+On the prior day I had found a couple of species I thought might be unusual (Hudsonian Godwit and Pacific Golden-Plover).
+I called Marge Ward and Marlys Tedin (who I had met at the prior Christmas Bird Count).
 Marge told me they had seen those as well as Red Knots, so I went back the next day in hopes of finding one.

 During the pre-count meeting for the 2006 Christmas Bird Count, I jump-started the Sitka Birds e-mail list by collecting addresses from interested participants.
 This really increased the level of communication about birds being seen around town, and helped me find and identify more birds than I had been able to on my own.